 Amazon is a company that has been an inspiration for many others while also having witnessed its own fair share of bumps in the road along the way.
-It is, thus, the perfect case study for your understanding.
+The Amazon case study, thus, is the perfect one for your understanding.

 Conducting a SWOT Analysis – Explained with an Amazon SWOT Analysis

 Now we come to the fun part.
-We will teach you just what you need to do to conduct the analysis.
-We will back that up by discussing the example of Amazon every step of the way.
+We will teach you just what you need to do to conduct the analysis, illustrated by discussing the swot analysis example of Amazon every step of the way.

 Identify Your STRENGTHS

-If you will recall, the first internal factor that affects where you stand in the market is the strengths you possess.
+If you will recall, the first element of the internal analysis that affects where you stand in the market is the strengths you possess.